MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/osconfig/osconfig-how-to-configure-security-baselines.md

 - Member server
 - Workgroup member

-The baseline experience is powered by ‘OSConfig - our newly introduced security configuration platform’.
-Once applied, your baseline settings are protected from any drift automatically, which is one of the key features of the security platform.
+The baseline experience is powered by OSConfig.
+Once applied, your security baseline settings are protected from any drift automatically, which is one of the key features of its security platform.

 > [!NOTE]
 > For Azure Arc-connected devices, you can apply the security baselines before or after connecting.
 But if the role of your server changes after the connection, you must delete and reapply the assignment to make sure that the machine configuration platform can detect the role change.
 For more information about deleting an assignment, see [Deletion of guest assignments from Azure Policy](/azure/governance/machine-configuration/concepts/assignments#deletion-of-guest-assignments-from-azure-policy).